tml/badger/README.md

 to server.

 After receiving a badge, the server should verify that it issued the enclosed token.
-The server then retrieves the client's public DSA key at the given Identity URL and uses it to verify the signature.
+The server then retrieves the client's record at the given Identity URL and uses it to verify the signature.

 Data Specification